 However, the kite had no bridle, just a simple single-point attachment to the underside of the front cell.
 Hey, it works fine on very rigid kites!
 You just have to make sure the towing point is at the right spot.

 Lawrence Hargrave's progression of ideas started with tubular concepts.
-The first such design had each cell looking a bunch of short tubes stuffed into a single bigger tube.
-6 smaller short tubes to be precise.
-A long spar connected 2 identical cells.
+The first such design had each cell looking like a bunch of short tubes stuffed into a single bigger tube—six smaller short tubes to be precise.
+A long spar connected two identical cells.
 Hargrave flew a paper model of this kite and was pleased with the results.
-Maybe it wasn't such a great lifter, but at least it was very stable.
+Maybe it wasn't such a great lifter but at least it was very stable.
 The cellular kite was born!

-Next, the smaller tubes were done away with, and the result was 2 large diameter but short length tubes mounted either end of a long spar.
-This circular type design is still made from time to time, by box kite enthusiasts.
-You could say it is like a traditional square box kite, but with an infinite number of sides!
-And of course, just a single longitudinal spar instead of 4.
+Next, the smaller tubes were done away with, and the result was two large-diameter but short-length tubes mounted at either end of a long spar.
+This circular-type design is still made from time to time, by box kite enthusiasts.
+You could say it is like a traditional square box kite but with an infinite number of sides!
+And of course, it had just a single longitudinal spar instead of four.

 There followed a rather elaborate design with many flat panels.
-Each cell looked rather like a book-case with the back panel removed.
-Four 'shelves' with vertical dividers resulted in 16 square sub-cells in both main cells.
-Again, a long spar joined the 2 cells, with a single bridle line attached to the spar.
+Each cell looked rather like a bookcase with the back panel removed.
+Four "shelves" with vertical dividers resulted in 16 square sub-cells in both main cells.
+Again, a long spar joined the two cells, with a single bridle line attached to the spar.
 No doubt it flew, but what a complex thing to build!

-With the next design after the flying book-cases :-) the appearance of the 2 cell designs started to hint at the final box kite configuration.
-As in the photo up there.
-The number of 'shelves' was reduced by one, in each cell.
+With the next design after the flying book-cases :-) the appearance of the two-cell designs started to hint at the final box-kite configuration, as in the photo up there.
+The number of "shelves" was reduced by one, in each cell.
 Also, most of the vertical panels disappeared, leaving just the ones on the far left and right sides.

-Now, the kite was essentially 1 Hargrave box kite piggy-backing another.
-In other words, 4 horizontal lifting surfaces in each cell, plus the 2 vertical surfaces capping the wing tips.
-Perhaps there were some problems with the long spar bending, so a 2-point bridle was used on this kite.
+Now, the kite was essentially one Hargrave box-kite piggy-backing another.
+In other words, there were four horizontal lifting surfaces in each cell, plus the two vertical surfaces capping the wingtips.
+Perhaps there were some problems with the long spar bending, so a two-leg bridle was used on this kite.

-From here on, several more kites were made, which featured just 2 lifting surfaces per cell.
+From here on, several more kites were made that featured just two lifting surfaces per cell.
 Also, the chord (distance from front to rear edges) of the horizontal panels was extended a lot.
 Each of these kites looked much like the one in the photo.

 Lawrence Hargrave was experimenting with proportions.
 He was trying hard to arrive at the most lifting ability possible, without